magento/merchdocs/src/sales-channels/asc/workspace-controls.md

 The example below shows a Columns control.
 The checked options correspond to the column headers that are shown on the page.

-- To add a data column to your page, check the checkbox.
+- To add a data column to your page, select the checkbox.
-- To remove a data column from your page, uncheck the checkbox.
+- To remove a data column from your page, do not select the checkbox.

 ![]({% link sales-channels/asc/assets/workspace-controls-columns.png %}){: .zoom}
 _Columns Control Example_